Many businesses are currently searching for a new e-commerce solution. We asked two questions in our search for the best POS system:

 Solution: Systems like ecomdash automate the syndication of product listings between WooCommerce, QuickBooks Cloud, eBay, Amazon, GunBroker and more.
 In other words, update one system and you update them all!!

 Challenge #2: Cost

-Problem: A second major concern for a lot of pawn shop operators when considering any DIY point-of-sale system (POS) is the cost of building out a new website and e-commerce solution, which can run from $10-$20K on up.
+Problem: A second major concern when considering any DIY point-of-sale system (POS) is the cost of building out a new website and e-commerce solution, which can run from $10-$20K on up.

-However, most pawnbrokers and other small business owners are far more concerned about the ongoing cost in both time and labor than the upfront cost of building a great system.
+However, most small business owners are far more concerned about the ongoing cost in both time and labor than the upfront cost of building a great system.

 Solution: If you could invest more money upfront on a system that streamlines your omni-channel presence, costing far less in labor costs in the long term, wouldn’t you?